erickrr-bd/VulTek-Alert/README.md

 # Applications
 ## VulTek-Alert
-Application that obtains the CVE's from a previous day using the Red Hat Security Data API and sending the result to a Telegram channel.
+Application that obtains the CVE's published in the Red Hat Security Data API in a range of days, and sends alerts via Telegram about them.

 ![VulTek-Alert](https://github.com/erickrr-bd/VulTek-Alert/blob/master/screens/screen2.jpg)

 Characteristics:
-- It runs at a time of day (configurable).
+- Obtaining the CVE's is done at one hour of the day.
+This is configurable.
-- It obtains the CVE's for 24 hours from the moment it is executed.
+- Obtain CVE's in a range of days (starting from the current day).
+This is configurable.
-- It obtains the CVE's only of a certain level or levels of criticality (configurable).
+- Obtains the CVE's of certain levels of criticality (low, moderate, important and critical).
+This is configurable.
-- Send the results to a certain Telegram channel (configurable).
+- Send the CVE's found to a certain Telegram channel as an alert.
+This is configurable.
+- If it does not find CVE's during the established range of days, it sends an alert to the Telegram channel mentioning that it did not find CVE's.
-- It has the option to run as a service or daemon.
+- It can be run as a service or daemon.
-- It runs with a user created during the installation process for that purpose.
+- When running as a service or daemon, it is run using the "vultek_alert" user.
+This for security purposes.
-- Generation of application logs.
+- Creation of application logs (in the path /var/log/VulTek-Alert).

 ## VulTek-Alert-Tool
-VulTek-Alert auxiliary tool that allows actions on the VulTek-Alert configuration and service using a graphical interface.
+Auxiliary graphical application for managing the configuration of the application as well as it's service or daemon.

 ![VulTek-Alert-Tool](https://github.com/erickrr-bd/VulTek-Alert/blob/master/screens/screen1.jpg)

 Characteristics:
+- Use of "dialog" for the use of graphical interfaces in the application.
-- Allows you to create and modify the VulTek-Alert configuration.
+- Manages the VulTek-Alert configuration (creation and modification).
-- Allows you to start, restart, stop and get the current status of the VulTek-Alert service.
+- Manages the operations on the VulTek-Alert daemon or service (start, restart, stop and current status).
-- Encrypts sensitive data such as passwords so that they are not stored in plain text.
+- Sensitive information is stored encrypted in YAML files.
-- Generation of application logs.
+- Creation of application logs (in the path /var/log/VulTek-Alert).

 # Requirements
 - CentOS 8 or RedHat 8 (So far it has only been tested in this version)
 - Python 3.6
+- Internet connection (specifically to the Telegram and Red Hat API).
 - Python Libraries
   - requests
   - pycurl